domfarolino/browser/mage/README.md

 lives in another process, thread, or even the same thread, without the sender having to know anything about where the target object actually is.

-To use Mage, you need to be familiar with three concepts from its public API:
+To get started, you need to be familiar with three concepts from its public API:
  - `mage::MessagePipe`
  - `mage::Remote`
  - `mage::Receiver`

-Each end of a message pipe is represented by a `MessagePipe`, which can be passed across processes.
-Ultimately, a `MessagePipe` representing one end of a message pipe will get bound to a `Remote`, and the other end's `MessagePipe` will get bound to a `Receiver`.
-It is through these objects that arbitrary messages get passed as IPCs.
+Messages are passed over bidirectional message pipes, each end of which is represented by a `MessagePipe`, which can be passed across processes.
+Ultimately, one `MessagePipe` will get bound to a `Remote` and its corresponding pipe will get bound to a `Receiver`.
+It is through these objects that arbitrary user messages get passed as IPCs.

 ### `mage::Remote`

-Once bound, a `Remote<magen::Foo>` represents a local "proxy" for a `magen::Foo` object that may be implemented in another process.
-You can synchronously invoke any of `magen::Foo` interface's methods on a `Remote<magen::Foo>`, and the remote proxy will forward the message to the right place, wherever the target object actually lives (even if it is moving around).
+Once bound, a `Remote<magen::Foo>` represents a local "proxy" for a `magen::Foo` interface, whose concrete implementation may live in another process.
+You can synchronously invoke any of `magen::Foo` interface's methods on a `Remote<magen::Foo>`, and the remote proxy will forward the message to the right place, wherever the target object actually lives, even if it is moving around.
 See the next section for defining interfaces in Magen IDL.

 ```cpp
 MessagePipe remote_pipe = /* get pipe from somewhere */;